 This P is about all the people who contribute to your business, whether they’re the founder, the cleaner, or the contractor.
 It is important for everyone that represents your voice studio to “sing from the same hymn sheet” (pardon the pun) and genuinely demonstrate your brand values (more on that in a later post).

 It might be just you running the show, and that’s fine, but you may also have a business partner, or perhaps you share a receptionist with other businesses in the building, or sometimes your husband/wife/partner/child may answer the phone when a customer calls.
-Knowing who plays what role in your business will help you train and inform them appropriately to manage the “customer journey” (see Process) effectively.
+Knowing who plays what role in your business will help you train and inform them appropriately to effectively manage the “customer journey” (see Process).

 Singing Student Customer Journey